takeof/datasciencecoursera/README.md

 # datasciencecoursera
-This is the repository of the datascience course of Coursera.
+This is a repository of the datascience course of Coursera.